 You'll also save money, as you'll avoid the need to buy coffee or soup in shops and reduce your use of disposable cups and single-use plastics.
 In the summer, flasks can also help keep drinks cold.

 We put popular products through their paces to find the ones you should consider.
-For more, visit our reviews section and find over 400 practical buyer’s guides offering unbiased advice on what equipment is worth investing in, including the best lunchboxes and best reusable coffee cups.
+For more, visit our reviews section and find over 400 practical buyer's guides offering unbiased advice on what equipment is worth investing in, including the best personalised water bottles and best reusable coffee cups.